 I would encourage you to raise any questions about your imaging reports with your oncologist.
 He or she can then consult with the radiologist directly if needed .
 Almost every case of primary brain tumor at this university is discussed by a panel including a surgeon, oncologist, a radiologist, and a radiation therapy specialist as well as a pathologist .This is an excellent forum to get a consensus opinion on what the imaging means and what its implications are for therapeutic options.

 A headache after a serious bump on the head is one sign of a possible concussion.
 Usually, a mild concussion will heal on its own with rest, but persistent headache pain that lasts more than a day or two after the injury, or severe head trauma should be seen by a doctor.
 The doctor will often ask you to have a CT scan, which will show any blood clots.
 Other imaging tests may be done, if needed, to determine what treatments may be needed.
-If you have a concern about the cause of a headache, you can ask for an appointment to see one of the UT neurologists at 713-572-8122 or at this website.
+If you have a concern about the cause of a headache, you can ask for an appointment to see one of the UT neurologists at 713-572-8122.